collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Shared Repo Model Feature or Pull Request Branch
+### Shared Repo Model Feature Branch or Pull Request Branch

 Using origin as an example, because is the most common.
 Fetch updates to your local .git folder.
 Create a local branch and insert the contents of the remote branch into it.
 Merge the master branch into it to keep it up to date.
 (If the repo was cloned before the pull request)